Il Teatro degli Orrori

-Il Teatro degli Orrori was an Italian noise rock band from Venice.
+Il Teatro degli Orrori is an Italian noise rock band from Venice.

 The band's name (Theater of Horrors) is inspired by the Theatre of Cruelty of Antonin Artaud.

 Biography

 The group formed in the winter of 2005.
-The line-up consisted of Pierpaolo Capovilla (frontman of One Dimensional Man (band)), Francesco Valente (One Dimensional Man (band) post Dario Perissutti) and Jonathan Mirai (voice and guitar of Super Elastic Bubble Plastic).
-They were later joined by Giulio Favero (formerly One Dimensional Man (band)), thus completing the line-up.
+The line-up consisted of Pierpaolo Capovilla (frontman of One Dimensional Man), Francesco Valente (One Dimensional Man) and Jonathan Mirai (voice and guitar of Super Elastic Bubble Plastic).
+They were later joined by Giulio Favero (formerly One Dimensional Man), thus completing the line-up.

-On 6 April 2007 their first album, called Dell'Impero delle Tenebre, was released.
-On 20 June 2008 the band attended the Heineken Jammin 'Festival supporting Linea 77.
+On 6 April 2007 their first album, Dell'impero delle tenebre, was released.
+On 20 June 2008, the band attended the Heineken Jammin' Festival supporting Linea 77.

-On 25 March 2009, the compilation Afterhours presentano: Il paese è reale (19 artisti per un paese migliore?) was released, an idea of Manuel Agnelli of Afterhours following the group's participation at the Sanremo Festival in 2009, to support and promote indie rock from the Italian underground scene.
-Il Teatro degli Orrori featured on the compilation with a song called Refusenik, inspired by the events of Israeli conscientious objectors who refuse to take up arms in protest against the occupation of the Palestinian territories.
+On 25 March 2009, Il Teatro degli Orrori featured on the compilation album Il paese è reale, an idea of Manuel Agnelli of Afterhours following the group's participation at the Sanremo Music Festival 2009, to support and promote indie rock from the Italian underground scene.
+Their song, "Refusenik", was inspired by the events of Israeli conscientious objectors who refuse to take up arms in protest against the occupation of the Palestinian territories.

-Two years after the release of Dell'Impero delle Tenebre, in 2009 the band released the album A Sangue Freddo for La Tempesta Records.
+Two years after the release of Dell'impero delle tenebre, in 2009 the band released the album A sangue freddo for La Tempesta Records.
 The title song of the album is dedicated to Ken Saro-Wiwa, a Nigerian poet who was killed in 1995.
 The album was well received by critics and described as "less crude and immediate" than the previous work.
-In early 2010 Giulio Favero left the band, while multi-instrumentalist Bologna Violenta (guitar, violin, synth) and Tommaso Mantelli on bass both joined.
+In early 2010, Favero left the band, while multi-instrumentalist Nicola Manzan (guitar, violin, synth) and Tommaso Mantelli on bass both joined.